christina-de-martinez/babel-plugin-glowup-vibes/README.md

 This was a fun project to increase my AST rizz.
 I'm a Babel simp now 👉👈

-### How to use it
+## How to use it

-`npm install babel-plugin-glowup-vibes --save`
+* Install `npm install babel-plugin-glowup-vibes --save`
-Set up babel and add `babel-plugin-glowup-vibes` to your list of plugins.
+* Set up babel and add `babel-plugin-glowup-vibes` to your list of plugins
+* Highkey start flexing.
+Use the options outlined in [Options](#options).
+Running your build command should be a major W. Look for big JavaScript vibes wherever you set the output to go (in our example below, it'll be in `lib/compiled.js`)

 In case you need more detailed instructions than that:

-Create a `babel.config.json` file and add the following to it:
+To set up babel, create a `babel.config.json` file and add the following to it:
 ```
 {
     "presets": [